 9. There are many US tax forms expats need to fill out every year

 As a US American expat, you don’t just need to file out Form 1040, the Income Tax Return.
 Living abroad means filing an additional form or two because you have to take foreign-sourced income into account.
+In fact, there are several tax forms expats should be aware of.

 - Form 1040 – US Individual Income Tax Return +